GaijinEntertainment/daScript/doc/source/reference/introduction.rst

 daScript offers a wide range of features like strong static typing, generic programming with iterative type inference, Ruby-like blocks, semantic indenting, native machine types, ahead-of-time "compilation" to C++ and fast and simplified bindings to C++ program.

-It's philsophy is build around modified Zen of Python.
+It's philosophy is build around modified Zen of Python.

 * *Performance counts.*
 * *But not at the cost of safety.*